CUHK-AIoT-Sensing/AquaScan/README.md

 * label2dis.py --generate location of subject in the sonar images
 * track.py --generate tracjectory of subjects

-Before using label2dis.py  and track.py please set the configuration in each methods.
+Before using label2dis.py and track.py, please set the configuration in each method.
+The state record in label2dis.py and track.py is used for reference, not the recognized activities; you can even remove it or set it to another mark.

 #### Usage Guide
 #### Parameters of label2dis.py